 - Eyelid Reconstruction: Azizzadeh performs eyelid reconstruction surgery to restore facial symmetry, as well as treat facial paralysis that otherwise makes it difficult to fully close the eyelids.

-Which Child Moebius Syndrome Treatment Works Best?
+Which Moebius Syndrome Treatment Works Best for Your Child?

 The best child Moebius syndrome treatment varies based on the patient.
 Fortunately, Dr. Azizzadeh develops a personalized treatment plan for each child Moebius syndrome patient.
 This plan accounts for a child’s facial paralysis symptoms, medical history and other factors, and in doing so, is designed to deliver the best-possible results.